Jbirch-Git/Jbirch-Homelab/Layer 3 - Concepts/FHRP/HSRP/HSRP Lab.md

 ![R3-Ping-S](Images/R3-Ping-S.PNG)

 From these pings we can see where R1 went down and where R2 picked up the load.
-Due to R2 still being in speaking state is took a bit of extra time compared to normal in this test.
+Due to R2 still being in speaking state it took a bit of extra time compared to normal in this test.
+You usually only lose about 2 pings using HSRP V2

 ![R2-Pickup](Images/R2-Pickup.PNG)